Scott-Makes-You-Move/backend-service/README.md

 # Getting Started

+## Configuration ##

 Create an application-local.yml file and include the following.
-Add 'local,logging' profile to the run configuration

 ```
 spring: